-I have carefully designed each of my classes to provide reasonable accommodation to those with special needs.
-Beyond that, further accommodation is usually considered to be unreasonable and only happens in extreme cases.
+I have carefully designed each of my classes to provide what I believe to be reasonable accommodation to those with special needs.
+Beyond that, further accommodation is usually considered to be unreasonable but may happen in extreme cases.
 Please see the paragraph on "Accommodating Special Needs" below for more information.